 – Include examples of each strategy to help guide the reader

 While there are many reading strategies that can improve reading speed, accuracy and comprehension, one area that’s often overlooked is how to deal with new or unfamiliar vocabulary.
 Encounter a word you don’t know, and how you deal with that word will have an impact on the success of your reading.
-In this short course on reading new vocabulary, we first offer seven research-based and practical methods for learning, remembering and using new vocabulary.
-Then, in Lesson 2, we provide another seven useful strategies, this time to help students deal with new vocabulary on-the-spot, such as during a university exam when access to a dictionary or the internet may not be possible.
+In this short reader on reading new vocabulary, we first offer seven research-based and practical methods for learning, remembering and using new vocabulary.
+Then, in Chapter 2, we provide another seven useful strategies, this time to help students deal with new vocabulary on-the-spot, such as during a university exam when access to a dictionary or the internet may not be possible.

 Strategy 1: Continue Reading